-The 2019 series of Love Island is right around the corner, and a new batch of reality TV contestants are set to move into that iconic villa.
-During their time on the ITV show, islanders will be tasked with finding their perfect match, and face whichever challenges are thrown their way.
-Although it may appear that participants simply spend their waking hours relaxing by the pool, there are a strict set of rules each islander is required to follow — and certain things are completely forbidden.
+Love Island 2020 has jetted onto our screens for its first ever winter series, and a fresh batch of singletons recently moved into the new-look South African villa.
+During their time on the show, contestants are tasked with finding a significant other, and must face whatever challenges are thrown their way.
+However, although it may seem participants spend their waking hours simply topping-up their tans, there are strict rules each islander must abide by — and certain things are completely forbidden.
 But why did Love Island ban smoking?